petbattle/ubiquitous-journey/README.md

     no_helm: true
 ```

-This also requires adding in labels to all checked in resources so the sync succeeds in argocd:
+This also requires adding in labels to ALL checked in resources so the sync succeeds in argocd (checked in with this example)
 ```yaml
   labels:
     rht-labs.com/uj: pb-ci-cd